-If you’re tired of giving up your weekend to do housework, try these seven ways to make cleaning faster.
-You’ll still get your place clean, but in much less time, which means you’ll get to enjoy your weekend, too!
+If you’re tired of giving up your weekend to do housework, try these ways to make cleaning faster.
+You’ll get your home clean in less time, which means you’ll get to enjoy your weekend, too!

 1. Keep Supplies Handy